microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 ## Overflow

 `overflow` determines what should happen when the content is larger than the container that holds it.
-You can either set the container to `hide` the additional information that does not fit, `show` the information regardless, or add a `scroll` bar so the content is contained but still viewable:
+You can set the container to `hide` the additional information that does not fit, `show` the information regardless, or add a `scroll` bar so the content is contained but still viewable:

 ``` css
 div {